DCS-training/Digital-Method-of-the-Month/DMM Docs/Text Analysis.md

 To understand how positively/neutrally/negatively people are writing book reviews or discussing certain topics

-To identify places or organizations named in a text or _corpus_ (collection of texts)
+To identify places or organizations named in a dataset or _corpus_ (collection of texts)

+To extract certain types of information from a dataset

+To examine patterns in a text or corpus

 ## **Some common text analysis methods:**